 In July 2015, the Financial Accounting Standards Board issued Accounting Standard Update ("ASU") 2015-12, Plan Accounting: Defined Benefit Pension Plans (Topic 960), Defined Contribution Pension Plans (Topic 962), Health and Welfare Benefit Plans (Topic 965): (Part I) Fully Benefit-Responsive Investment Contracts, (Part II) Plan Investment Disclosures, (Part III) Measurement Date Practical Expedient.
 Parts I and III are not applicable to the Plan.
 Part II eliminates the requirements to disclose individual investments that represent 5 percent or more of net assets available for benefits and the net appreciation or depreciation in fair value of investments by general type.
 Part II also simplifies the level of disaggregation of investments that are measured using fair value.
 Plans will continue to disaggregate investments that are measured using fair value by general type; however, plans are no longer required to also disaggregate investments by nature, characteristics and risks.
 Further, the disclosure of information about fair value measurements shall be provided by general type of plan asset.
-The ASU is effective for fiscal years beginning after December 15, 2015, with early adoption permitted.
-Part II is to be applied retrospectively.
-Plan management has elected to adopt Part II for fiscal year 2016.
+The ASU is effective for fiscal years beginning after December 15, 2015.
+We adopted the applicable provisions of the ASU on January 1, 2016 on a retrospective basis.
+The adoption had no impact on the Plan's net assets available for benefits or statements of changes in net assets available for benefits for the year ended December 31, 2015.